Published Date: Oct 29th, 2020

 "And if you’re ever in doubt, don’t give out any personal information.”

-TV Licensing have compiled a helpful guide on how to spot TV Licensing scams which can be found at www.tvlicensing.co.uk/faqs/FAQ288
+TV Licensing has compiled a helpful guide on how to spot TV Licensing scams which can be found at www.tvlicensing.co.uk/faqs/FAQ288